 Vaping causes damage to the periodontal tissue, affecting the ligament and preventing its repair due to the decrease of cells, also periodontitis is related to various diseases that affect other parts of the body, such as cardiovascular diseases or diabetes.

 Steam causes many cells found in this oral mucosa to die, thus preventing us from protecting ourselves from the different microorganisms that inhabit our oral cavity.
 In addition, the membranes of the oral mucosa are irritated and favor the appearance of lesions, ulcers of the mucosa, and problems in the gums and teeth.

 Appearing initially as a white spot, progressing to enamel caries and consequently causing tooth pain.

 Dental caries is a highly prevalent oral disease that affects a large percentage of the population in different countries around the world.

 The British Dental Journal (BDJ), has described this aerosol from vapers as cariogenic, as the decrease in mouth humidity and the affinity of the vapor with streptococcus mutans, form the perfect combination for the flourishing of a dangerous biofilm.

 The presence of nicotine that has been found in many of these e-cigarettes will induce the following:

-Bacterias that are found forming part of dental plaque or dental biofilm, and are associated with the onset and development of dental caries.
+Bacterias are found to form part of dental plaque or dental biofilm and are associated with the onset and development of dental caries.